Ural Philharmonic Orchestra

 Soprano Olga Peretyatko’s album Russia Light seems the demonstration of what a trained but not exceptional voice achieves thanks to application rather than the succesful outcome of a distinguished primadonna, so that, if on the one hand care cannot be considered a negative aspect, on the other it is not enough to allow to find here the excellence that is usually expected (and weights on) a singer performing music of her or his country.

-Russian Light is Peretyatko’s fourth solo recording, following two dedicated to Western music (in particular from the Italian, French and German repertoires) and a monograph on Rossini.
+Russian Light is Peretyatko’s fourth solo recording, following two dedicated to Western music (in particular from the Italian, French and German repertoires) and one about Rossini.
 After her “wandering” through Europe, she finally comes back to her native Russia with a really nice programme of arias by five great Russian composer: Rimsky-Korsakov, Rachmaninov, Stravinsky, Shostakovich and of course the “father of Russian music”, Glinka.

 Some of the pieces are quite known in the West and few of them are really famous, as the celebrated Vocalise by Rachmaninov, but none of them is completely unknown as I think (and hope) that each of them have been heard by a Western listener at least once, even in the version for other female or male voices, in the case of chamber arias.
 This is a very good choice on Peretyatko’s side because it allows an easier approach for those who do not know Russian language and – for those who know it – Russian Light offers several of the most beautiful arias written by the aforementioned composers.